AgroDan/hhc-2019-writeup/challenges/thecrate.md

 Bingo!

-## Lock 7: "The font you're seeing is pretty slock, but this lock's code was my first pick."
+## Lock 7: "The font you're seeing is pretty slick, but this lock's code was my first pick."

 This is straightforward.
 Generally if a browser is presented with multiple fonts, it will choose the first one and attempt to load it.
 If it fails, it moves down the